 And then verse 27, "And after the morsel, Satan," who had already been putting this in the mind of Judas, according to verse 2," entered into him."
 The day of salvation closed.
 Divine mercy expired.
 Sin triumphed and Satan moved in and what follows is not just historical, it's deeply symbolical.
 "Jesus therefore said to him, 'What you do, do quickly.'
 No one of those reclining at the table knew for what purpose He said this to him, for some were supposing that because Judas had the money box that Jesus was saying to him, 'Buy the things we have need of for the feast, or else that he should give something to the poor.'"

-I mean, they had just...even though He had said it and even though He had given him the morsel, they just...it didn't compute, it...it can't be him.
-The worst sinner could fool his intimate friends...amazing.
-The most wretched man could fool his companions who were with him day and night for several years, they...they couldn't come to that conclusion in their minds.
+I mean, they had just...Even though He had said it and even though He had given him the morsel, they just...It didn't compute, it...It can't be him.
+The worst sinner could fool his intimate friends, amazing.
+The most wretched man could fool his companions who were with him day and night for several years.
+Just...they...they couldn't come to that conclusion in their minds.
 Jesus said, "Go, and go now."
 And verse 30 says, "After receiving the morsel, he went out immediately and it was night."